 Determine the resulting natural frequencies for this system and sketch the associated mode shapes.

 Determine expressions for the natural frequencies and mode shapes for the system shown.
 Use the coordinates and as indicated.

 Normal modes can be used to conveniently express the response of the system.
 We have found two natural frequencies which each satisfy the equations of motion.
 For each of these frequencies there is an associated mode shape.
 Since the governing differential equations (8.2) are linear, the total solution can be expressed as a superposition of these two solutions

-represent the actual amplitude of the motion of mass 1 in the first and second modes respectively, which will depend on the initial conditions as we will discuss shortly.
-Note that equation (??) simply represents two equations
+where and represent the actual amplitude of the motion of mass 1 in the first and second modes respectively, which will depend on the initial conditions as we will discuss shortly.
+Note that equation (8.14) simply represents two equations

 It can be verified by direct substitution that these equations are indeed the solutions to the equations of motion.